 Ace of Cups

-The Ace of Cups represents beginnings and new starts in terms of the inner self, particularly emotion, intuition and creativity.
-In the outside world this manifests as relationships, emotional renewal (such as ‘recovery as a new start’), inspiration and compassion.
+The Ace of Cups represents new beginnings for the inner self, particularly concerning emotion, intuition, and creativity.
+In the outside world, this manifests as new relationships, emotional renewal (such as recovery treated as a fresh start), inspiration, and compassion.

-More importantly, the Ace of Cups can represent a crucial factor in all decisions; how emotionally happy you will be with the outcome.
+Most importantly, the Ace of Cups represents a crucial factor in all decisions: how emotionally happy you will be with the outcome.

 The Ace of Cups can represent a crucial factor in all decisions; how emotionally happy you will be with the outcome.

-The Ace of Cups tends to matter most in relationships and the way people will treat each other.
-An upright card suggests good relations, and a reversed card suggests problems that need to be resolved, or incompatibility.
+The Ace of Cups matters most in relationships and the way people treat one another.
+An Upright card suggests good relations.
+A Reversed card suggests incompatibility, or problems that need to be resolved.

-It can also suggest your level of happiness and contentment in new situations that are not really a ‘relationship’ such as career or how happy you will be after a move or relocation.
-In short it can be a measure of how happy you are with a new direction in life.
+The card can also predict your level of happiness and contentment in situations outside of romance, such as a career change or a relocation.
+In short, it measures how emotionally fulfilled you will be with a new direction in life.

 Aphrodite

-Aphrodite is associated with love, fertility and sex.
-She is also associated with the negative sides of love as she can be fickle, jealous, illogical and cruel.
+Aphrodite is the goddess of love, fertility, and sex.
+She also embodies the negative aspects of love: she can be fickle, jealous, illogical, and cruel.

-Just like the Latinized version (the Goddess Venus), Aphrodite was associated with war as well as love.
-In Aphrodite’s case, it was literal.
-Aphrodite has an affair with the God of War, Ares (the Knight of Wands).
-Everything hates War except love itself.
+Like her Latinized version (Venus), Aphrodite was associated with war as well as love.
+In Aphrodite’s case, this connection was literal: she had an affair with Ares, the god of war (seen in this deck as the Knight of Wands).
+Everything hates war except love itself.

 Description and Symbology

-The Ace card shows the birth of Love via the birth of the Goddess of Love, Aphrodite.
+The Ace card shows the birth of Love via the emergence of the Goddess of Love, Aphrodite.

 Some of Aphrodite’s symbols are shown on the card:

-- Water, a common symbol of emotion.
-Aphrodite is shown literally clothed in water.
+- Water: A common symbol of emotion.
+Aphrodite is literally clothed in it.

-- The scalloped shell (one of which is said to have borne her to land after her birth in water).
-The shell is also often seen as a symbol of fertility.
+- The Scallop Shell: The vessel said to have borne her to land after her birth from the sea.
+The shell is a frequent symbol of fertility.

-- The dove.
-Aphrodite is associated with several birds, but the dove is the most well-known.
-Although the dove is more strongly associated with peace today, in ancient times it was also associated with love (the olive branch was more associated with peace).
+- The Dove: Aphrodite is associated with several birds, but the dove is the most famous.
+Although strongly associated with peace today (alongside the olive branch), in antiquity, the dove was primarily a symbol of love and passion.

 - The Celtic symbol on the card is a stylized cup.
-Above this we see two trinity knots side by side, with their closest ‘leaves’ forming a circle.
+Above this sit two trinity knots side by side, their closest 'leaves' forming a circle.
 The trinity knot (or triquetra) represents infinite love and devotion.
-Two together forming a circle represent the two halves of the relationship becoming one.
-The trinity knot may also hark back to much earlier infinite ‘symbology of threes’ such as birth-life-death and past-present-future.
-In more recent religions it represents other trinities.
+Two knots forming a circle represent the two halves of a relationship becoming one whole.

-We also see a golden cup full of water with 5 streams of water coming from it, representing the five senses we use to sense beauty and pleasure in this world.
-These senses can create positive (or negative) emotions within us.
+Finally, we see an overflowing golden cup.
+Five streams of water pour from it, representing the five senses we use to experience beauty and pleasure in the material world.
+These senses are the gateway to creating positive (and sometimes negative) emotions within us.

 Aphrodite